hyperspy/hyperspy/doc/user_guide/io.rst

   - `'crop'`: everything below 0 and above 255 is set to 0 and 255 respectively
   - 2-tuple of `floats` or `ints`: the intensities between these values are scaled between 0-255, everything below is 0 and everything above is 255.
+- ``navigator_signal``: the BLO file also stores a virtual bright field (VBF) image which behaves like a navigation signal in the ASTAR software.
+By default this is set to `'navigator'`, which results in the default :py:attr:`navigator` signal to be used.
+  If this signal was not calculated before (e.g. by calling :py:meth:`~.signal.BaseSignal.plot`), it is calculated when :py:meth:`~.signal.BaseSignal.save` is called, which can be time consuming.
+  Alternatively, setting the argument to `None` will result in a correctly sized zero array to be used.
+Finally, a custom ``Signal2D`` object can be passed, but the shape must match the navigation dimensions.

 .. _dens-format: